DEW LCT-class

+DEW LCT-class is a class of Landing Craft Tank (LCT) ships built in Bangladesh and used by the Bangladesh Navy.
+These ships were constructed by Dockyard and Engineering Works Limited with technical assistance from Sea Quest Technology Pte Ltd, Singapore.
+Each ship is capable of conducting amphibious operations in both maritime and coastal areas, and can carry 30 soldiers, supplies, weapons and ammunition, 1 MBT-2000 tank, 1 medium artillery gun, 1 bulldozer, small and medium-sized military vehicles, and various types of military equipment.
+Additionally, the ship takes part in rescue missions during disasters and in post-disaster relief operations.

 History

 As part of a long-term modernization plan adopted for the armed forces, the Government of Bangladesh decided to increase procurement of military equipment from both domestic and foreign sources.
 Moreover, such amphibious ships were required to operate in naval bases near coastal areas.
 The need for these ships became especially apparent for conducting amphibious operations and supplying landing forces, tanks, weapons, ammunition, and logistics during both wartime and peacetime in Chittagong, Mongla, Saint Martin Island, and surrounding coastal areas.
 In this context, on 23 August 2013, a contract was signed between the Bangladesh Navy and Dockyard and Engineering Works Limited to construct two Landing Craft Tank ships.
 The required designs and technology for building the ships were provided by Sea Quest Technology Pte Ltd, Singapore.
 After construction, on 14 November 2014, the ships BNS LCT 103 and BNS LCT 105 were handed over to the then Chief of Naval Staff Vice Admiral M Farid Habib, NBP, OSP, BCGM, ndc, psc.
 These ships were built following the regulations of the UK-based classification society Lloyd's Register.
 Finally, on 6 September 2015, the two ships were commissioned and included in the Navy fleet by the Prime Minister Sheikh Hasina.